 Is This Legal?
 What About Copyright?

 Yes it is.
 As of the 1st of June 2014 the UK copyright law changed, allowing you to back up or copy media.
-As long as you have bought and paid for the original CD, mp3, wav or record you are now allowed, by law, to copy from one playing device to another, e.g transferring a downloaded digital file to your phone, ripping a CD to your mp3 player or transferring digital files to vinyl (yes folks since 1988 doing these has been illegal) Here is a link to the UK Governments I.P.O site with all the legal stuff.
+As long as you have bought and paid for the original CD, mp3, wav or record you are now allowed, by law, to copy from one playing device to another, e.g. transferring a downloaded digital file from your computer to your phone, ripping a CD to your mp3 player or transferring digital files to vinyl (yes folks since 1988 doing this has been illegal) Here is a link to the UK Governments I.P.O site with all the legal stuff.